hzeller/rpi-rgb-led-matrix/utils/README.md

 the picture, no sound).

-This is currently doing a software decode; if you are familiar with the av libraries, a pull request that adds hardware deocding is welcome.
+This is currently doing a software decode; if you are familiar with the av libraries, a pull request that adds hardware decoding is welcome.

 Right now, this is CPU intensive and decoding can result in an output that is not smooth or presents flicker.
 If you observe that, it is suggested to